 The safety of our clients, staff, volunteers and visitors is our highest priority.
-We take very seriously our role in caring for a vulnerable group of people within various communal settings.
-As such, we are working closely with our partners at VCU, Daily Planet Health Services, Homeward, and the City of Richmond to establish and maintain protocols for COVID-19.
+We take our role very seriously as we care for a vulnerable group of people within various communal settings.
+We are working closely with our various partners to establish and maintain protocols for COVID-19.
 We are following recommendations from the Centers for Disease Control and Prevention (CDC) and the National Alliance to End Homelessness.

 Please continue to read this update with news, information, and ways to engage.
 We will update this page regularly throughout the pandemic.

 We are pleased to share some of the following positive news related to our mission and programs at CARITAS: